cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * signatureValue.
 The 'signatureValue' BIT STRING value field is encoded as the CBOR byte string issuerSignatureValue.
 This specification assumes the BIT STRING has zero unused bits and the unused bits byte is omitted.
 ECDSA signatures are given special treatment.
 For ECDSA signatures the SEQUENCE and INTEGER type and length fields are omitted and the two INTEGER value fields are padded to the fixed length L = ceil( log2(n) / 8 ), where n is the size of the largest prime-order subgroup.
 For secp256r1, secp384r1, and secp521r1, L is 32, 48, and 66 respectively.
 For natively signed CBOR certificates the signatureValue is calculated over the CBOR sequence TBSCertificate.

-In addition to the above fields present in X.509, the CBOR encoding introduces an additional field:

-* cborCertificateType.
-A CBOR int used to indicate the type of CBOR certificate.
-Currently, type can be a natively signed CBOR certificate (cborCertificateType = 0) or a CBOR compressed X.509 v3 certificate (cborCertificateType = 1), see {{type}}.

 The following Concise Data Definition Language (CDDL) defines CBORCertificate and TBSCertificate, which are encoded as CBOR Sequences {{RFC8742}}.
 The member names therefore only have documentary value.

 ~~~~~~~~~~~ CDDL
 ; This defines an array, the elements of which are to be used in a CBOR Sequence: